bioinfo-ut/AluMine/README.md

 ### REF-plus discovery scripts
 The key steps in REF-plus discovery pipeline are:
 * Search for all potential full-length Alu elements with the script find_ref_plus_candidates.pl.
 This script searches the reference genome for 10bp Alu element signatures (with 1 mismatch) and for Target Site Duplication sequences within 270-350 bp.
-* BLAST search that chacks whether detected candidate elements are homologous to known Alu elements.
+* BLAST search that checks whether detected candidate elements are homologous to known Alu elements.
 * Search against chimpanzee genome using 25-mer lists.
 This step removes older elements that are likely to be fixed in both species.

 To run the scripts yourself open pipeline_ref_plus.sh in text editor and define paths to FASTA files of the reference genome and chimpanzee genome.